7arantula/7arantula/README.md

-- 👋 Hi, My handle is @7arantula
+- 👋 Hi, My handle is Arya
 - 💞️ I like Video games
 - 📫 I’m working on something awesome and big, will update soon